NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2015-05-05-Image-Raster-Data-In-R.md

 category: coding-and-informatics
 tags: [hyperspectral-remote-sensing,R,GIS-Spatial-Data]
 mainTag: GIS-Spatial-Data
-description: "This post explains the fundamental principles, functions and metadata that you need to work with raster data in R."
+description: "This post explains the fundamental principles, functions and metadata that you need to work with raster data, in image format in R. Topics include raster stacks, raster bricks plotting RGB images and exporting an RGB image to a Geotiff."
 code1:
 image:
   feature: lidar_GrandMesa.png